 LUDDEN: Go right ahead.

 GABE: Well, I'm calling because my girlfriend, we're both teachers.
 She, for a long time, taught at a Quaker school.
-And when enrolment dropped and her class was let go, she was unable to apply for unemployment insurance because I guess religious schools they don't pay into Social Security, so they don't have to - they can't claim unemployment benefits.
+And when enrollment dropped and her class was let go, she was unable to apply for unemployment insurance because I guess religious schools don't pay into Social Security, so they don't have to - they can't claim unemployment benefits.
 I mean, it just seems to me like a teacher anywhere else can get unemployment benefits, but somehow, if you work for a religious school, you can't?

 LUDDEN: Huh.
 Interesting.
 Richard Garnett?

 GARNETT: I haven't heard about this rule that the caller is mentioning.
 I mean, there's certainly no reason why the government couldn't decide to provide unemployment benefits to people who are - who lose their jobs at religious schools.
 I would say, though, that it is important to remember, though, that religious schools do and should enjoy significant protection and really independence when it comes to selecting their teachers.
-I mean, in my view, if we respect the - kind of the mission and the independence and the distinctiveness of religious schools, we're going to allow them to hire their teachers on the bases of - in many cases, you know, whether the teacher embraces the religious mission of the school - you know, applying some standards that we wouldn't want public schools to apply, for example.
+I mean, in my view, if we respect the - kind of the mission and the independence and the distinctiveness of religious schools, we're going to allow them to hire their teachers on the basis of - in many cases, you know, whether the teacher embraces the religious mission of the school - you know, applying some standards that we wouldn't want public schools to apply, for example.

 LUDDEN: Huh.
 All right.
-Dave, thanks for that call.
+Gabe, thanks for that call.
 Here's an email from John: If a fellow employee can wear a head covering because it's his or her religion, but I cannot, isn't that discrimination against me and a violation of my right to equal protection?
 John Witte?